TorrezMN/nvim_recent_file_picker/README.md

 ---

+Great idea — it's very helpful to **explicitly mention which files users should edit** in their Neovim config.
+Below is the **updated Usage section** of your `README.md`, now with comments on **which files to update** in a typical Neovim config.

+You can replace the current **Usage** section in your README with the following:

+---

 ## 🎯 Usage

 ### ▶️ Manual Command

+From Neovim’s command line:

 ```vim
 :lua require("recent_picker").open_picker()
 ```

+---

 ### 🎹 Keybinding Example

+To bind the picker to `<leader>r`, add the following in your **keymap file**, typically:

+> `~/.config/nvim/lua/-your file-/remap/init.lua` (or wherever you define your keymaps)

 ```lua
 vim.keymap.set("n", "<leader>r", function()